 Saw the perimeter of all areas designated for removal to a depth of 1 inch (25 mm) to produce a vertical or slightly undercut face.
 Make additional saw cuts as required to facilitate removal.
 Remove all unsound concrete, all asphalt material, and all obviously loose and disintegrated concrete within the patch area.
 Remove sound concrete where required to achieve the minimum depth within the patch area.
 Remove concrete by jack hammering or milling.
-The minimum depth of any partial depth repair is 1 1/2 inch (38 mm) except at the perimeter saw cuts.
+The minimum depth of any partial depth repair is 1-1/2 inch (38 mm) except at the perimeter saw cuts.
 Operate chipping hammers at an angle of less than 45 degrees measured from the surface of the pavement.
 During removal of unsound concrete, remove all pavement reinforcing exposed in the patch areas using a cutting tool or a torch.